 Sir Walter Scott chose Dryburgh Abbey as his final resting place- a fitting place for a romantic soul.

-Do you know any other romantic places in Scotland?
+What are some other romantic places in Scotland you recommend?
 Comment below!

 ✨ On a budget?
 Grab my Scotland Bucket List Planner

 ✨ Organising a big trip?
 Grab my Ultimate Scotland Planner